IMPIMBA/vagrant-mesh-net/README.md

 ----------------
 Apart form the torus network, an additional network with a NAT configuration is present.
 This network is used for external connectivity of the nodes and for SSH access from vagrant.

-* Green lines are edge connections.
+* Green lines are edge/wrap around connections.
-* Blue lines are are normal connections between the hosts.
+* Blue not wrap around links between the hosts.
 * Black lines are connections to service nodes.

 ![Torus Network Front](./images/torus_front.png)